 Local Board Liaison

 Each member school entity is entitled to appoint a board member to serve as PSBA local board liaison.
 The liaison is an essential point of contact between PSBA and the local school board.
 Through contact with their sectional advisor and PSBA staff, the liaison shares timely and important updates with their fellow school directors around pressing legislative and policy changes, upcoming opportunities for continued learning, and information about their statewide association.
-PSBA provides an exclusive e-newsletter to all liaisons – the Liaison Insider.
-Liaisons are strongly encouraged to use the Insider to provide a brief update at each school board meeting.
+PSBA provides an exclusive e-newsletter to all liaisons – Liaison EDition.
+Liaisons are strongly encouraged to use Liaison EDition to provide a brief update at each school board meeting.